Grants are need based and do not require repayment.

 The Pell Grant is a federal grant entitlement program, which means that the federal government will pay all applicants who meet all program eligibility criteria.
 In some cases, an eligible student may receive a Pell Grant if enrolled for less than 6 credits.

-The Commonwealth Award (COMA) Grant is a state grant.
-These grants range from $200 to $2,400 a year and are dependent on the student's remaining need.
-Student's must be enrolled for at least 6 credits hours a semester.
+The COMA is a state grant ranging from $200 to $2,400 a year and is dependent on the student's remaining need.
+Students must be enrolled for at least 6 credits hours a semester.

-The Part-time Tuition Assistance Program Grant is a state grant program.
-These grants are based on need and are awarded to eligible students who are enrolled for 1 to 6 credits a semester.
-These grant awards are for the tuition amount only.
+The PTAP is a state grant based on need and awarded to eligible students who are enrolled for 1 to 8 credits a semester.
+Grant awards are for up to the tuition amount only.